humboldt-cs/md-server/README.md

 2. Run `npm install` in client and server directories
 3. Create a .env file in the server directory with a SECRET variable.
 This is used for Json Web Token creation and verification.
 4. Uncomment the CREATE TABLE line in database.js to initialize a user table.
 This can be commented out again after it runs once.
+6. Create a directory in the server directory named `MarkdownFiles`.
 5. In the client directory, run `npm run dev`